NAVAL ORDNANCE AND GUNNERY VOLUME 2, FIRE CONTROL

 Since the motion of the firing ship continuously changes the values of the offsets from the point of aim, frequent

 changes in these offset spots must be made to ensure hitting the target.
-This problem is illustrated in
+This problem is illustrated in figure 22B5.

 One way to determine correct range and deflection spots continuously is to use a small transparent overlay on which